slowfrog/hexiom/README.rst

 Java
 ----

 You should compile the source file to ``build/main/java``, or use the included Eclipse project.
-Then you can run an individual test with ``java -cp build/main/java com.slowflog.hexiom.Main level01.txt``.
+Then you can run an individual test with ``java -cp build/main/java com.slowfrog.hexiom.Main level01.txt``.
 You can also run ``. runj.sh`` to solve the 38 solvable levels.